cskau/TM-F2-420-Linux/README.md

 Since the TOS USB was so small, I decided to dump the image to have a backup in case I ever wanted to go back.
 I've included the image as the 'UTOSBOOT-X86-S64.img'.

-Oh, and since I can't access the BIOS I can't change the boot order, so I noticed I had to unplug all other disks and USBs when booting.
-Otherwise the system would end up trying to boot the wrong media.
-The media can be plugged back in after boot (the beep is handy here).